 The State Bar of Arizona provides a profile of all Arizona lawyers.

 The lawyer profile includes a representation that the lawyer carries or does not carry legal malpractice insurance.
 In selecting a lawyer, always hire a lawyer that carries malpractice insurance.

 Stanley R. Lerner P.C. carries a lawyer malpractice insurance.

-Trusts and Estates and Legal Malpractice
+You Can Sue Your Lawyer For Trusts and Estates Legal Malpractice

 Many clients, Trustees, and beneficiaries of the Trust think of lawyer malpractice as when an attorney acts negligently by failing to prepare the proper documents, incorrectly designating beneficiaries, or by giving bad advice.
 Negligence can also occur by referring the Trustee to an investment adviser or tax adviser, like a financial planner or a CPA, who causes the Trust and its beneficiaries financial harm (damages).

 But attorney malpractice also includes the breach of fiduciary duty.

 A breach of fiduciary duty can occur when a lawyer takes advantage of his position of trust with the client or fails to provide material (important) information to the Trustee and the Trust beneficiaries.
 A lawyer for the Trustee is required to advise Trust beneficiaries that the lawyer does not represent the beneficiaries.
 The purpose of the advice is for the beneficiaries to have the opportunity to obtain independent advice.